lustraka/data-analyst-portfolio-project-2022/cs01_cds_methods/cs01_journal.md

   - apply the change dict to tables
   - adjust and test algorithms with this new ontology
   - reflect :: The new ontology requires more care when using terms in outputs but is much clearer when selecting concepts (classes).
 [4 fsp]
+- (3) **Plan Web Searching Engine**.
+I don't need to be a CSD expert, I just need to be able to monitor published CDSs and evaluate methods they utilize.
+Automated web searching engine ensures simple updating (to produce focused annual reports).
+[2 fsp]

 **2021-11-30 Tue**:
 - (1) **Boot-Root**.
 The *Set-up a node for case study* process includes steps: